perey/pegl/docs/enums.rst

     .. py:attribute:: SWAP_BEHAVIOUR_PRESERVED

-        Setting swap behaviour to preserve color buffers is supported.
+        Setting swap behavior to preserve color buffers is supported.
 The longer form :py:attr:`SWAP_BEHAVIOUR_PRESERVED_BIT` is provided as an alias.